-Browsers are currently shipping SharedArrayBuffer gated behind Cross Origin Opener Policy (COOP) and Cross Origin Embedder Policy (COEP) headers.
+Browsers that have implemented and enabled SharedArrayBuffer, are gating it behind Cross Origin Opener Policy (COOP) and Cross Origin Embedder Policy (COEP) headers.
 Pthreads code will not work in deployed environment unless these headers are correctly set.
 For more information click this

 Emscripten has support for multithreading using SharedArrayBuffer in browsers.
 That API allows sharing memory between the main thread and web workers as well as atomic operations for synchronization, which enables Emscripten to implement support for the Pthreads (POSIX threads) API.
 This support is considered stable in Emscripten.

 By default, support for pthreads is not enabled.
 To enable code generation for pthreads, the following command line flags exist:

 Pass the compiler flag

 -pthread when compiling any .c/.cpp files, AND when linking to generate the final output .js file.

 Optionally, pass the linker flag

 -s PTHREAD_POOL_SIZE=<expression> to specify a predefined pool of web workers to populate at page